Three hiking trails in the Santerno Valley

 Following the recent floods, CAI Imolese incates interruptions on the path, which is currently not accessible.
 All updates on CAI Imolese website

-• Sant’Andrea loop trail Castel del Rio
+• Third stop - Sant’Andrea loop trail Castel del Rio

 Further up the Santerno Valley you come to Castel del Rio.
 Nearby, on the border between Emilia-Romagna and Tuscany, lies another trail much appreciated by locals: CAI trail 717.
 Surrounded by the typical vegetation of the Tuscan-Romagna Apennines, this suggestive path reaches into secret, almost-forgotten corners, such as the abandoned village of Castiglioncello.